RP207 THE SIN OF OBSERVING CHRISTMAS

 But in vain do they worship me, teaching for doctrines the commandments of men."

-On the 25th of December each year, the Roman Catholic Church celebrates its "Christmas" day by having three masses, after all, that's what Christmas means, "Christ's mass".
+On the 25th of December each year, the Roman Catholic Church celebrates its "Christmas" day by having three masses; after all, that's what Christmas means: "Christ's mass".
 It does not mean his birthday.
-It is well known that Christmas corresponds with the pagan festivals, in particular the Roman Saturnalia, which is a sun worshippers celebration of the rebirth of the sun, and occurs on that day.
+It is well known that Christmas corresponds with the pagan festivals, in particular those of the sun-worshippers' celebration of the rebirth of the sun, and occurs on that day.
 (This can be found in almost any encyclopaedia.)

 The idea of choosing a date for any Christian festival which corresponds to pagan celebrations is contrary to the teaching of the scripture: